Ianvdl/patstat-to-postgresql/README.md

 the `public` schema.
 The script assumes that the postgresql database is running on localhost.

+## Release coverage

+This repository contains scripts tested for the following PATSTAT versions (see the releases in this repository for corresponding versions):
+* Spring 2022 (note that a point release is available for this version to fix a bug in the shell scripts)
+* Fall 2022

 ## HOWTO

 1. Run the `insert_data_to_patstat.sh` shell script.
 Enter the values as